girlswhocodemcgill/intro-to-python-tutorials/README.md

 But 4 is a composite number since it's factors are 1, 2, and 4.

 Write a program that gets an input from the user and checks if the number is prime or not.

+## Find Factors

+Write a program that gets an input from the user and returns all factors of that number.